flowtoolz/GetLaid/README.md

 Programmatic AutoLayout without any such frameworks was never hard.
 It's all about creating objects of `NSLayoutConstraint`, which has only one [powerful initializer](https://developer.apple.com/documentation/uikit/nslayoutconstraint/1526954-init).

-Since iOS 9.0 and macOS 10.11, we also have `NSLayoutAnchor`, which adds a native abstraction layer on top of `NSLayoutConstraint`, further reducing the need for any AutoLayout wrappers at all.
+Since iOS/tvOS 9.0 and macOS 10.11, we also have [`NSLayoutAnchor`](https://developer.apple.com/documentation/uikit/nslayoutanchor), which adds a native abstraction layer on top of `NSLayoutConstraint`, further reducing the need for any AutoLayout wrappers at all.

 At this point, all an AutoLayout wrapper can do is to make code even more meaningful, readable and succinct at the point of use.
 GetLaid does exactly that.

 ### Why Not Other AutoLayout Wrappers?

 Modern AutoLayout wrappers like [SnapKit](https://github.com/SnapKit/SnapKit) are almost too clever for the simple task at hand.
-A SnapKit example:
+The first example from the SnapKit README:

 ~~~swift
 box.snp.makeConstraints { (make) -> Void in